opnfv/armband/docs/build-instruction.rst

 This method of plugin selection is not meant to be used from within Gerrit!

+Note!
+So far, only ODL plugin was ported to AArch64.

 Building
 ========

-There are two methods available for building Fuel:
+There is only one preffered method available for building Fuel for AArch64:

 - A low level method using Make

-- An abstracted method using build.sh

 Low level build method using make
 ---------------------------------
 The low level method is based on Make:

-From the <fuel/build> directory, invoke <make [target]>
+From the <armband> directory, invoke <make [target]>

 Following targets exist:

+- release - this will do the same as:

+  - make submodules-clean clean-docker clean-build

+  - make submodules-init patches-import build

-- none/all -  this will:
+- none/all/build - this will:

   - Initialize the docker build environment